ajread4/thm_writeups_publish/MrRobot.md

 n -sS -O -v example.com/24
 f --spoof "/usr/local/bin/pico -z hello.c" -sS -oN e.log example.com/24
 ```
-It seems that running a command with ```!``` at the beginning allows me to run a shell command.
+Running a command with ```!``` at the beginning allows me to run a shell command.
 And like that, I can read the last key!

 ```
 nmap> !wc -c /root/key-3-of-3.txt